|Founded||Founded in 1980 by Boney in or near Lower West Side: Pilsen|

 Cortland and Kedvale was eventually left behind for more investment at Harding and Wabansia.
-19th and Racine closed shop as La Raza put more investment into the rest of 19th and 18th Street.
 La Raza has not lost much territory over the years and only lost one suburban investment in Carpentersville because of the police.
 The organization has ran strong since 1972 and is known for being one of the more vicious, aggressive and violent organizations.

 Please send in old school pics.
 1970s pics will be especially appreciated!